 In 2021, the Organization substantially met the requirements to receive \$1,572,915 of refundable tax credits in accordance with the Employee Retention Credit (ERC) program, authorized by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-The ERC is recognized and recorded as support and revenue in the consolidated statement of activities and as a receivable in the consolidated statement of financial position.
+The ERC is shown as a receivable in the consolidated statement of financial position.